Hyper-Plancks-Constant/Spectroscopic-Method/README.md

 ## 📘 Description

-This notebook was designed to be self-explanatory and should be read in conjunction with the associated monograph.
+This notebook was designed to be self-explanatory and should be read in conjunction with the associated monograph/paper.
 The program is specifically designed for nitrogen gas plasmas (N₂), focusing on the Second Positive System of the neutral nitrogen molecule (N₂) and the First Negative System of the molecular ion (N₂⁺).
 Other electronic transitions or species have not been tested.

 ## ▶️ How to View